 - profound and multiple learning difficulties (PMLD)

 - speech, language and communication difficulties

 - severe learning difficulties

 - visual impairment

-This will depend on the disability of your child.
+How long your child will be registered depends on the disability of your child.
 The registration could be for a period as short as one year, or as long as from birth until they reach 18.
 It will be reviewed periodically.
-No child’s name will be removed from the register without informing their parents/carers.
+No child’s name will be removed from the register without informing their parents or carers.

 To register, fill in an application for the Max Card scheme.